 The conformity rule also establishes the process by which FHWA, the Federal Transit Administration (FTA), and local metropolitan planning organizations (MPOs) determine conformance of transportation plans, transportation improvement programs (TIPs), and federally funded highway and transit projects.
 As part of this process, local MPOs are required under regulations promulgated in the CAA of 1990 to undertake conformity determinations on metropolitan transportation plans and TIPs before they are adopted, approved, or accepted.
-TIPs are a subset of staged, multi-year, inter-modal programs of transportation projects covering metropolitan planning areas that are consistent with metropolitan transportation plans.
+TIPs are a subset of staged, multi-year, inter-modal programs of transportation plans.
 The TIPs include a list of roadway and transit projects selected as priorities for funding by cities, county road commissions, and transit agencies.
 Federal projects to be completed in the near term must be included in the regional conformity analysis completed by the MPO; such projects are also usually included in the region's TIP, and therefore conform with the SIP.